vseryakov/backendjs/README.md

 - the connection that initiated `/account/subscribe` receives an event

 ## Redis
-To configure the backend to use Redis for PUB/SUB messaging set `ipc-queue=redis://HOST` where HOST is IP address or hostname of the single Redis server.
+To configure the backend to use Redis for PUB/SUB messaging set `ipc-queue=redis://HOST` and `ipc-cache=redis://HOST` where HOST is IP address or hostname of the single Redis server.
 This will use native PUB/SUB Redis feature.
+Redis requires both queue and cache defined because in subscribe mode Redis connection does not allow to send any messages so publishing will be done using the cache connection in the `ipc.broadcast`.

 ## Redis Queue
 To configure the backend to use Redis for job processing set `ipc-queue=redisq://HOST` where HOST is IP address or hostname of the single Redis server.